mlange-42/yarner/README.md

 *   Bird
 *   HTML

-For now, it is very stupid about the parsing
+For now, it is very stupid about the parsing, and will likely stay that way.

+See the examples directory for working examples in each style.